-Appendix III details the history of references received by the Law Reform Commission of Western Australia and the legislative action on the reports from 1968-2003.
+Appendix III details the history of references received by the Law Reform Commission of Western Australia and the legislative action on the reports from 1968-2004.

-Ref No Project Recommendations Legislative Action 1 (Pt I) 1 (Pt II) Protection for Purchasers of Land Referred: 1968 WP: October 1968 Report: September 1969 Retention of Trust Money by Land Agents WP: June 1972 [see Ref No 37] (1) In a terms contract for the sale of land the purchaser be given notice before the vendor can act against the purchaser on default; (2) (Supplementary report) A person be prohibited from selling subdivisional land containing five or more lots unless that person is the registered proprietor of that land.
-The Commission's recommendations were included in its Report on Project No 37 (see below).
-Sale of Land Act 1970 1 (Pt III) Protection for Purchasers of Home Units WP: June 1972 Report: March 1973 Part III of the Sale of Land Act 1970 be amended so as to apply to the sale of strata title lots.
-1 Acts Amendment (Strata Titles) Act 1985 2 Testator's Family Maintenance Act Referred: 1968 WP: December 1968 Report: August 1970 The classes of possible claimants under the Testator's Family Maintenance Act be widened as specified.
+Year Project Recommendations Legislative Action 1 (Pt I) 1 (Pt II) Protection for Purchasers of Land Referred: 1968 WP: October 1968 Report: September 1969 Retention of Trust Money by Land Agents WP: June 1972 In a terms contract for the sale of land the purchaser be given notice before the vendor can act against the purchaser on default; (2) (Supplementary report) A person be prohibited from selling subdivisional land containing five or more lots unless that person is the registered proprietor of that land.
+The Commission's recommendations were included in its Report on Project No 37 (see Sale of Land Act 1970 [see Ref No 37] below).
+1 (Pt III) Protection for Purchasers of Home Units WP: June 1972 Report: March 1973 Part III of the Sale of Land Act 1970 be amended so as to apply to the sale of strata title lots.
+Acts Amendment (Strata Titles) Act 1985 2 Testator's Family Maintenance Act Referred: 1968 WP: December 1968 Report: August 1970 The classes of possible claimants under the Testator's Family Maintenance Act be widened asspecified.
 Inheritance (Family and Dependants Provision) Act 1972 3 Succession Rights of Illegitimate Children Referred: 1968 WP: December 1968 Report: August 1970 Illegitimate children be treated as legitimate for all purposes relating to succession.
 Administration Act Amendment Act 1971; Property Law Act Amendment Act 1971; Wills Act Amendment Act 1971 4 Committal Proceedings Referred: 1968 WP: December 1968 Report: May 1970 Subject to prescribed limitations, written statements of witnesses be admitted in evidence for purposes of the committal, trial and sentencing of persons charged with indictable offences, and that an accused person be permitted to elect to go to trial without any preliminary hearing.
 Justices Act Amendment Act 1976 5 Interim Hearings in Personal Injury Cases Referred: 1968 WP: October 1968 Report: May 1969 The court be empowered to decide the issue of liability before the issue of damages, and to order interim payments meanwhile.
-2
+6 Summary Trial of Indictable Offences Referred: 1968 WP: December 1968 Report: June 1970 The jurisdiction of courts to deal with indictable offences summarily be extended as specified.
+Criminal Code Amendment Act 1972; Justices Act Amendment Act 1972; Child Welfare Act Amendment Act (No 2) 1972 7 Disposal of Uncollected Goods Referred: 1968 WP: December 1968 Report: April 1970 Legislation be enacted dealing with the disposal of uncollected goods along specified lines.
+Disposal of Uncollected Goods Act 1970 8 Defamation Referred: 1968 Privileged Reports WP: July 1969 Report: August 1972 The class of privileged reports of legislative and judicial proceedings, conferences and meetings be extended in specified ways.
+Criminal Code Amendment Act 1977 section 2

-This recommendation (extended so as to include the sale of two or more strata lots) was endorsed in the Commission's report on the Strata Titles Act (Project No 56).
+1. This recommendation (extended so as to include the sale of two or more strata lots) was endorsed in the Commission's report on the Strata Titles Act (Project No 56).